Sigmmma/c20/src/content/h1/files/readme.md

 By default, Halo is only permitted to use [2 GB][2gb] of virtual memory.
 By applying value `0x2F` at offset `0x136` in the 1.0.10 executable, Halo can be made "Large Address Aware" and capable of using up to 4GB of virtual memory.
 The same upgrade can be made to [Sapien][sapien#limits].
 The increased limit can be useful for client mods like Chimera which run in the game's address space and allocate more memory to speed up map loading.

 # strings.dll
 The library `strings.dll` is required to run the game or dedicated server.
 Prior to the 1.10 patch, one of its functions was the `executable_is_valid` checksum.
-Another of its functions is containing the loading screen seen before the main menu (all other loading screens are contained in [maps][map]).
+Another of its functions is containing the loading screen seen before the main menu (all other loading screens are contained in maps).

 This DLL is often replaced with a modified version for mods like SAPP and Chimera 1.0+.